Louise Rousseau: Biography

 Louise was born in Provincetown, Massachusetts, to Louis Rousseau (a famous French tenor) and Frances Simkins (daughter of a prominent Texas lawyer).

 Her parents split up when she was a baby; her father returned to France, and she was sent to Texas to live with her aunts.
 She later reconnected with her father in 1932.

 After graduating high school at age 15, she studied chemistry at the Massachusetts Institute of Technology.
 After school, she became a secretary to the manager of the Rivoli Theatre in New York before moving on to Pathe, where she became the assistant of Frank Donovan.

-Early on in her Hollywood career, she worked as a director (one of very few women at the time) of newsreels at Pathe-RKO.
-She later made a living writing low-budget Westerns — at least until she was called to testify before the House Unamerican Activities Committee in 1951.
+Early on in her Hollywood career, Rousseau worked as a director (one of very few women at the time) of newsreels at Pathe-RKO.
+She later made a living writing low-budget Westerns — at least until she was called to testify before the House Un-American Activities Committee in 1951.

+HUAC testimony

+As Counsel Frank S. Tavenner Jr. ran through the standard litany of introductory questions, the customary education query inadvertently set the stage for Rousseau's preemptive rebuttal.
+"My most important education was gained at my grandmother's knee," protested the audibly outraged writer, who then proceeded to recount lessons learned regarding her heritage as an American, descended from the Huguenots who landed at Jamestown in 1617—those same Huguenots whose somewhat less distant descendants had joined a revolution to transform that colony into a sovereign nation.

+Following this unsolicited history lesson, the inevitable "Are you now or have you ever been" litmus test predictably resulted in the sole instance of Rousseau resorting to a stock response—or, rather, non-response (although she did, much to spectators' amusement, volunteer the characterization of her pre-Blacklist employment as writing "historical westerns dealing with the efforts of the little people to overthrow the big people").
+Before concluding her testimony, Rousseau made sure to get the following remarks on the record.

+There has come a time in the life of each generation when they must make a stand.
+And this is the time when I must make mine.
+I know that when enough people in this country understand what is happening to their basic human rights they too, will make that stand and the Un-American Committee and the hysteria it has created will be driven into the oblivion of those other kangaroo courts which have cropped up in the moments of unreason in our country.
+Knowing this history, I would indeed be a poor, crawling creature should I surrender lightly to this, or any other un-American [sic] committee, my heritage of 344 years.